 PAY-PER-CLICK ADVERTISING (PPC)

-Pay-per-click advertising is a form of digital ad that equates to “buying” visitors to your site.
+Pay-per-click advertising is a form of digital advertising that equates to “buying” visitors to your site.
 Advertisers pay a small fee each time a potential customer clicks on the ad.
 PPC advertising goes hand in hand with search engines such as Google Ads, Amazon Advertising, and Microsoft Advertising.
 Advertisers bid on something called keyword phrases relevant to their target market.
 For example, Annies Bakery may bid on “bakery near me” “baked goods” and “cake bakery near me” etc. Annie pays a fee only when a potential customer clicks her ad after searching for a “bakery near me”.

 One benefit of PPC advertising is exposure.
-The advertiser’s ad can be seen 1000 times for free, and only incur a cost when a customer clicks.
+The digital advertiser’s ad can be seen 1000 times for free, and only incur a cost when a customer clicks.

 WOULD PAY-PER-CLICK ADVERTISING BE EFFECTIVE FOR MY BUSINESS?